niradler/hashnode-assets-backup/README.md

 # hashnode-assets-backup

-Hashnode backup posts to GitHub but assets are linked to cdn.hashnode.com, this action will download the assets and add them to the repo
+Hashnode backup posts to GitHub but assets are linked to cdn.hashnode.com, this action will download the assets and add them to the repository.

+all arguments are optional.

 ## Example usage